-Reasoning as in Example~\ref{ex:public-announcement}, the labeled edges outgoing from $(v_1, \mathit{nil})$ and $(v_2, \mathit{nil})$ are the same as those of $v_1$ and $v_2$.
+Reasoning as in Example~\ref{ex:public-announcement}, the labeled edges outgoing from $(v_1, \mymathit{nil})$ and $(v_2, \mymathit{nil})$ are the same as those of $v_1$ and $v_2$.
 Since $e Q_l e$ and $v_1 R'_l v_1$, from Definition~\ref{def:product-update} we have $(v_1, e) R''_l (v_1, e)$.
-Similarly, we also get $(v_1, e) R''_a (v_1, \mathit{nil})$, $(v_1, e) R''_r (v_1, \mathit{nil})$, $(v_1, e) R''_a (v_2, \mathit{nil})$ and $(v_1, e) R''_r (v_2, \mathit{nil})$.
-Note that the application of the null event causes the entire state $s_r$ to be ``copied'' into $s''_r$.
+Similarly, we also get $(v_1, e) R''_a (v_1, \mymathit{nil})$, $(v_1, e) R''_r (v_1, \mymathit{nil})$, $(v_1, e) R''_a (v_2, \mymathit{nil})$ and $(v_1, e) R''_r (v_2, \mymathit{nil})$.
+Note that the application of the null event causes the entire state $s'_l$ to be ``copied'' into $s''_l$.
 As a consequence, any formula that is believed by agents $a$ and $r$ in the previous state is going to be believed by them in the new one.
-Moreover, after the update we have $s''_r \models \B{l} \mathit{On}(\objectStyle{b}_2, \objectStyle{b}_3)$.
+Moreover, after the update we have $s''_l \models \B{l} \mymathit{On}(\objectStyle{b}_2, \objectStyle{b}_3)$.

 Finally, it is not hard to check that the accessibility relations of agents $a$ and $r$ are no longer symmetric.
-Moreover, all relations are serial, transitive and Euclidean.
-Therefore, $s''_r$ is not an S5$_n$-state like $s'_r$, but rather is a KD45$_n$-state. \end{example}
+Moreover, all relations are serial, transitive, and Euclidean.
+Therefore, $s''_l$ is not an S5$_n$-state like $s'_l$, but rather is a KD45$_n$-state. \end{example}

-Sensing actions allow one or more agents to learn whether some atom or formula is the case.
+Sensing actions allow one or more agents to learn whether some atom or formula holds or not.
 These actions can be private, meaning that some agent does not know that the action is taking place, semi-private, meaning that some agents know that the action is being performed, but they do not know what is being learned, or quasi-private, if both kinds of agents are present.
 The next example shows a quasi-private sensing action.